- Adult Required

 - About CAC

 Scouting’s strength is in the people who belong to the program.
-MEGA Training offers you to meet other Scouting volunteers like yourself while also taking one of those important training courses you need to finish to become a better leader (and have more fun doing your Scouting job).
+MEGA Training offers you the chance to meet other Scouting volunteers like yourself while also taking important training courses you need to become a better leader (and have more fun doing your Scouting job).
 A lot of the folks you’ll meet have probably dealt with an issue that’s puzzling you and can offer advice from a position of experience.

 Basic Adult Leader Orientation (BALOO)

-Find out what you need to know as a Cub Scout adult leader or parent who will go on Cub Scout Den or Pack outdoor events, including pack camping overnighters and Webelos Den overnight camping.
-While you can take this course for free online through My.Scouting.org (learn more here), taking the course at MEGA Training gives you the added bonus of being able to ask questions and get first-hand experience from a fellow volunteer who has been in your shoes.
+This course teaches you what you need to know as a Cub Scout adult leader or parent who will go on Cub Scout Den or Pack outdoor events, including pack camping overnighters and Webelos Den overnight camping.
+While you can take this course for free online through My.Scouting.org, taking the course at MEGA Training gives you the added bonus of being able to ask questions and get first-hand experience from a fellow volunteer who has been in your shoes.

 Scoutmaster-Specific Training/Introduction to Outdoor Leader Skills (IOLS)

 This combination course provides Scoutmasters and Assistant Scoutmasters with the basic, required information and tools they need to lead successful Scouts BSA Troops – plus the practical skills they need to lead Scouts while camping (although, when done right, your youth will lead the troop and you’ll supervise and mentor).